huonw/huonw.github.io/_posts/2026-03-23-multi-column-index.md

 This index works well for filtering `WHERE kind = 'knork' AND colour = 'mahogany'`, with two conceptual steps:

-1. Do a binary search on the `kind` column to find the three knork entries, efficiently skipping over the chopsticks and tongs.
+1. Do a binary search on the `kind` column to find the two knork entries, efficiently skipping over the chopsticks and tongs.
 The column is ordered, so binary search can work.

    | `kind` | `colour` | locations |
    |--------|----------|-----------|